-The following table sets forth information with respect to all outstanding stock options granted under the 2015 Equity Incentive Plan as of close of business on May 26, 2015, to the persons named below.
-Such equity awards have been granted subject to stockholder approval of the Plan.
-All other future grants under the Plan are within the discretion of the Compensation Committee and the benefits of such grants are, therefore, not determinable.
+The following table sets forth information with respect to all outstanding stock options granted under the 2015 Plan as of close of business on , 2016, to the persons named below.

-Stock Options (d)
+Stock Options (1)

-Named Executive Officers No. of shares Gr ant date fair value
+No. of shares Grant date fair value

+Named Executive Officers

-Seth Grae 203,747 \$ 216,336
+Seth Grae \$

-Thomas Graham, Jr. 28,249 \$ 29,995
+Thomas Graham, Jr. \$

-James Guerra (a) - -

-Linda Zwobota 71,272 \$ 75,676
+Linda Zwobota \$

-Andrey Mushakov 95,703 \$ 101,616

-All current executive officers as a
+All current executive officers as a group (4 persons) \$

-group

-(4 persons) 398,971 \$ 423,623

-All current employees, excluding current executive officers, as a group
+All current employees, excluding current executive officers, as a group ( persons) (2) \$

-(6 persons) (b) 333,063 \$ 353,642

-All current non-employee directors as a group

-(3 persons) (c) 84,747 \$ 89,983
+All current non-employee directors as a group (3 persons) \$